 *Water consumption = water withdrawal – discharge water volume

 *Water recycling ratio = water recycling volume / (volume of water withdrawal + water recycling volume)

 Water Risk Assessment

-Including biodiversity risk as a part of water risks, we use IBAT* to gather data and investigate biodiversity risk based on the following evaluation items: Protected areas, priority protected areas, endangered species and endangered freshwater species surrounding our production facilities.
+Including biodiversity risk as a part of water risks, we use IBAT to gather data and investigate biodiversity risk based on the following evaluation items: Protected areas, priority protected areas, endangered species and endangered freshwater species surrounding our production sites.